 Black diamonds have become increasingly popular in recent years due to their unique color, price and fashionable appearance.
 With the proliferance of black diamonds in jewellery that is preferred by celebrities and in appearances on the runway, these previously underappreciated gems are starting to be included in all types of jewellery, for both men and women!

-The Gemological Institute of America (GIA) grades natural fancy black diamonds only for shapes and cutting style, measurements, weight, color origin, grade and distribution.
+The 4Cs (Cut, Color, Clarity and Carat) are the standards to which colorless diamonds are graded, but because natural black diamonds are opaque in nature, they cannot be graded on this same GIA scale.
+The GIA grades natural fancy black diamonds only for shapes and cutting style, measurements, weight, color origin, grade and distribution.
 These attributes are detailed in a particular type of report referred to as a "Colored Diamond Identification and Origin Report" by the GIA.
 Other fancy colored diamonds that are submitted to the GIA for a comprehensive grading report, including clarity, inclusion diagrams, and proportions, will be issued a "Colored Diamond Grading Report".

 Natural fancy black diamonds derive their color from the aggregation and even distribution of a massive amount of dark inclusions.
 The collection of such inclusions imbues natural black diamonds with their characteristic black color.
 Unlike colorless diamonds and their color diamond counterparts, natural fancy black diamonds absorb, rather than reflect and refract, light.
 This unique property of natural black diamonds gives them their opaque appearance.
 Brilliance and light performance are noticeably absent in fancy black diamonds and are instead supplanted by a uniformly glossy surface.